Big Discounts on Art Supplies Canvases Made To Order 'In House'

 Premium Low Cost Imported Canvases Picture Framing Specialists

 The Art & Frame Centre, Kelly Bray, Cornwall Tel: 01579 383523 (Established 1979)

-Acrylic Painting Supplies by Winsor & Newton, Daler Rowney, Liquitex and Golden at DISCOUNTED PRICES
+Acrylic Painting Supplies by Winsor & Newton and Daler Rowney.

 Artists Acrylic Paints are manufactured with higher quality pigments which are selected for their intensity of colour, colour-fastness and mixing properties.
 They also contain a higher proportion of resin solids compared with the student varieties.